Thirty7Carp/SQLTools/README.md

  You now have a DimTime you never need to touch again!

  ### Date

+   Contains
+- Day, Month, Quarter, Halves, Year by both Calendar and Fiscal Year.
+- A few nicer names.
+- Weekdays, Weekends, MonthEnds, Oh My!
+- Relative dates for the above.
+- MTD, YTD (to compare YTD this year and last year)
+- Business Days factoring in your entered public holidays.
+- Unix time because sure why not.

+Guide

  - Load your public holidays into  dbo.PublicHoliday.
 An example load file is provided (Testing Scripts\WA Public Holidays Insert Script.sql)
      - DimDate_SK = the date in YYYYMMDD
      - PublicHolidayType = The Group it falls into, I have used AustraliaWA as a demo.